BastianHarder/CIAM_Electric_Field_Mapping/README.md

 To cross compile, it is the same as to build, but now one must only pass a toolchain file, where the directories are set.
 To compile for raspberry pi, the toolchain file is already given in the `cmake` directory.
+Also, one must have the cross-compiler installed in the machine.

+### Cross compiling in Unix machine (Linux MacOS)
+A recommended cross-compiler is [Raspi-toolchain](https://github.com/Pro/raspi-toolchain).
+The releases can be found [here](https://github.com/Pro/raspi-toolchain/releases) To be able to cross compile, you must just extract the contents of the release into `/opt`.

    ```
     cd CIAM_Electric_Field_Mapping